The Lion King:

 "We did," Fasa conceded, "but I've been thinking about it and, while you may be half a year older, Timir and Bado's grandpa Mega was three years older than their grandma Sabini, so really, age isn't all that important…"

-Uzuri buried her head under her arms and moaned loudly.
+Uzuri buried her head under her forelimbs and moaned loudly.

 Back at the Palaver, Kopa tried unsuccessfully to cut into the argument between Lemuta and Herr Rhino.